NrgXnat/oasis-scripts/README.md

 See [Detailed instructions on how to run these scripts](https://github.com/NrgXnat/oasis-scripts#detailed-instructions-on-how-to-run-these-scripts) for more details on how to run the script.

-### Notes on OASIS3 and OASIS4 BIDS formatting
+### Notes on OASIS BIDS formatting

-The OASIS3 and OASIS4 BIDS files use version 1.0.1 of the BIDS specification, so if you plan to use a BIDS validator on downloaded OASIS data, make sure your validator software can validate to that version.
-This is an older version of the BIDS specification and there may be formatting that does not match current specifications or fields that were not incorporated into the BIDS specification until later in its development. _The OASIS3 and OASIS4 BIDS files will not be updated to newer BIDS specifications._
+The OASIS BIDS files use version 1.0.1 of the BIDS specification, so if you plan to use a BIDS validator on downloaded OASIS data, make sure your validator software can validate to that version.
+This is an older version of the BIDS specification and there may be formatting that does not match current specifications or fields that were not incorporated into the BIDS specification until later in its development. _The OASIS BIDS files will not be updated to newer BIDS specifications._

 One specific conflict that has been found with newer BIDS specifications is the labeling of the task name for OASIS BOLD scans.
-For any OASIS3 and OASIS4 BOLD data the task name should be "rest".
+For any OASIS BOLD data the task name should be "rest".
 If you require OASIS JSON files to match a newer BIDS specification, you can modify your downloaded copy of any BOLD scan JSON files to meet the specification version you require.

 Details on the BIDS specification number and citation details for the OASIS datasets can be found in the dataset description files which are located at the MR and PET session level, under "Manage Files", in the "resources" folder (first folder in the Manage Files list), "BIDS" subfolder, in the `dataset_description.json` file for each session.